Course Handout - Systems Thinking: The Knowledge Structures and the Cognitive Processes

 "As congress prepares for an intense round of questioning of Enron directors and officials, there is a growing suspicion that at the heart of the once-mighty energy trader was a financial hole.
 Evidence is accumulating that the Houston-based group, which boasted of being asset light, may also have been light on profitability at core operations."
 (The Financial Times, 19th March 2002.)

-executives last December took a hammer to a computer at headquarters, one of
+last December took a hammer to a computer at headquarters, one of the most

-the most damning files under attack was 'Account 999'.
+damning files under attack was 'Account 999'.
 The file survived.
-A
+A print-out of

 As to how we might ever hope to stop such things happening, we need to develop our Characteristic #2 systems thinking skills.
 We need to spot what is moving, where, and why.
 And [and here we speak for all honest citizens] we need to do this urgently, because in the final analysis the what will turn out to be our savings - the sweat off our brows, no less - whilst the where will turn out to be someone else's pocket.